Chazmus/esp-automation/devices/grow_wardrobe/README.md

 *   **Status**: Low priority.
 The ESP32-C3 can manage this via an internal real-time clock (syncing time via NTP on boot) or a home automation script, but a mechanical/smart plug timer can serve as a physical backup.

 ### 3. Irrigation System (Fresh Reservoir)
-*   **Agitation Pump**: Runs 24/7.
-Prevents concentrated liquid nutrients from settling out of suspension.
+*   **Agitation Pump**: Runs on a scheduled timer (e.g., 2 minutes every hour, or for 5 minutes immediately prior to an irrigation event) to prevent concentrated liquid nutrients from settling out of suspension while avoiding heating the water.
 *   **Irrigation Pump**: Runs on a strict interval timer.
     *   *Default Schedule*: 15 seconds every 4 hours (adjustable based on plant size).
     *   *Volume Target*: Calculated to supply enough water to saturate the coco coir and yield a ~10-20% runoff volume.